Door Guide Rails & Rollers

 I oiled the ROLLER bearings on one car and the vital large ROLLER and the paint on the GUIDE RAIL running surfaces failed on both sides about two years later.
 Possibly some oil did stray onto the roller and guide surfaces though I thought I had cleaned them off.

-Worth repeating - clean off any surplus oil and dirt from the GUIDE RAILS as any oil or grease will attract dust and probably attack the guide wheels and the paint on the GUIDE RAILS.
-The rollers need friction (not lubrication) in order to rotate - if they don't rotate they will quickly form a flat and a knocking noise as the door moves.
+Worth repeating - clean off any surplus oil and dirt from the GUIDE RAILS as the rollers need friction (not lubrication) in order to rotate - if they don't rotate they will quickly form a flat and a knocking noise as the door moves.

 . . . . unless you want your ROLLERS to look like this: . . . (a rare occurrence)